David M Hershorin

 NOTABLE CASE RESULTS.

-Lead counsel for non-profit community hospital in Riverside, California:
+Lead counsel for hospital and healthcare providers:

 - Negotiated and documented over $80m in loans, including the U.S. Department of Housing and Urban Development’s first ever 223(f) loan commitment to insure a $29m mortgage for a non-profit community hospital.